dustinpfister/blog_posts/_posts/js-javascript-mouse.md

 ## 2 - Get element relative position

 So one thing that might come up right away is that the position that is obtained from the clientX, and clientY properties might not always be what one might expect.
 The values are always going to be relative to the start of the browser window rather than an element in that window.
+So then there is a need to find a way to get a position that is relative to a specifc element, rather than that of the window.

-To resolve the issue of the position not being relative to a nested element the get bounding client rect method of the target element of the event object can be used to get the position of the element in the window.
-These values can then be used to get a position that is relative to the element rather than the whole window.
-So in this section I will be getting into some basic examples, and then maybe some not so basic examples of making a system to get element relative positions from event objects of mouse and pointer event handers.
+One way to go about resolving the issue of the position not being relative to an element rather than the window the get [bounding client rect method](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect) of the target element of the event object can be used to get the position of the element in the window.
+These values can then be used to get a position that is relative to the element rather than the whole window by subtracting values in the object that is returned from the clientX, and clientY values.

+There may be additional ways of going about getting an element relative position, and also a whole bunch of other things that might come up when it comes to all kinds of related tasks that will branch off from this such as making methods that will work not just with mouse events but pointer events in general.
+So then in this section I will be getting into some basic examples, and then maybe some not so basic examples of making a system to get element relative positions from event objects of mouse and pointer event handers.

 ### 2.1 - Basic get element relative position example